 A person who knows how to open a ticket on Asana and assign it to someone won’t struggle much to repeat the same on Assembla.
 Or Wrike is incredibly easy to use for someone who has used any task management tool before.

-Of course, when it comes to using complex systems that demand technical expertise, you need to be more selective because training an inexperienced employee may take too long and cost too much.
+Of course, when it comes to using complex project management software that demands technical expertise, you need to be more selective because training an inexperienced employee may take too long and cost too much.

 In this case, look for candidates that won’t add to the workload of your team’s members or take too much resource use.